gloria-cheung/tweeter/README.md

 ## Getting Started

 1. Install dependencies using the `npm install` command.
-2. Start the web server using the `npm run local` command.
+2. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8080/>.
 3. Go to <http://localhost:8080/> in your browser.
 4. Create new tweet by clicking on the "Write a new tweet" button